axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/customization/task-item-details.rst

       </ui:composition>
    ..

--  In order to add custom panels, you have to edit value of **variables.PORTAL_TASK_DETAILS** on Cockpit Page.
+-  In order to add custom panels, Cockpit admin must modify value of variable **variables.PORTAL_TASK_DETAILS** on Cockpit Page.
    |edit-variable-portal-task-details|

    You can add up to 6 custom widgets.